 Supervisory Note inspections include four measures to assess how well supervisors are using EIS information to oversee the activity and behavior of their subordinates: making supervisory comments on deputies; reviewing their body-worn camera footage; making Employee Performance Appraisal (EPA) notations; and reviewing subordinates' EIS profiles.
-The overall compliance average across these criteria has remained steady in the upper 90th percentile for the past year, except in August when 14 deficiencies were found in District 1.
-The compliance rate in August was 91%.
-AIU regularly sends out BIO Action Forms to those Districts with deficiencies.
-During our January site visit, we were provided documentation of the follow-up to the issues uncovered in District 1.
-The lieutenant met with the sergeant; and discussed supervisory strategies and time management tools, as well as lesson plans on the HUB.
-We have not seen a reoccurrence of issues stemming from District 1 since that time.
+The overall compliance average across these criteria has remained steady in the mid to upper 90th percentile for the past year, except in August and February.
+In August, 14 deficiencies were found in District 1, resulting in a compliance rate of 91%.
+In February, the compliance rate was 93.85%.
+Our computation of compliance rates is generally slightly lower than those reported by MCSO, as the agency uses a matrix of indicators for inspection, while we evaluate any significant departure from policy as a deficiency for an entire case.
+Regardless, AIU regularly sends out BIO Action Forms to those Districts with deficiencies noted, no matter the level of compliance.
+We have also repeatedly requested additional information from MCSO when we encounter an issue of concern and MCSO has always willingly provided the needed information or additional data.
 Rarely have we noted deficiencies involving the same supervisors in consecutive months.
-MCSO has already included repetitive Action Form deficiencies as an alert allegation.
-AIU has developed and presented a proposal to better track Action Forms by type, individual, and District to ensure that any corrective actions are targeted at the most appropriate level and to be able to determine if there are particular supervisors that appear repeatedly within specified timeframes.
+MCSO has already included repetitive BIO Action Form (BAF) deficiencies as an alert allegation.
+AIU has developed and presented a proposal to better track BAFs by type, individual, and District to ensure that any corrective actions are targeted at the most appropriate level and to be able to determine if there are particular supervisors that appear repeatedly within specified timeframes.
 MCSO presented the first analysis of BIO Action Form tracking, for January to May 2019, during our July 2019 site visit.
-MCSO is currently reviewing this first analysis in order to prepare a proposal for a regular BIO Action Form inspection.
+MCSO is currently reviewing this first analysis to prepare a proposal for a regular BIO Action Form inspection.
 We will evaluate this proposal as it is made available.